Attack aircraft: 1919–1939

-During the inter-war period, the British considered that in a future war it would be France that would be the enemy.
-For the light day bomber they had the Fairey Battle which originated in a 1932 specification.
+During the inter-war period, the British flew the Fairey Battle, a light bomber which originated in a 1932 specification.
 Designs in 1938 for a replacement were adapted as a target tug.
-The last British specification issued for a light bomber was B.20/40 described as a "Close Army Support Bomber" capable of dive bombing and photoreconnaissance.
+The last British specification issued for a light bomber was B.20/40 described as a "Close Army Support Bomber" capable of dive bombing and photo-reconnaissance.
 However, the specification was dropped before an aircraft went into production.